ankush0303/ankush0303.github.io/_pages/contact.md

 author_profile: true
 ---

-Here are the links to the major non-research projects I have undertaken.
+Here are the links to the major projects I have undertaken.
 They are a mixture of course projects and technical projects.
 Click on the title for a detailed report.

 <br>
 <b> [Video Compression for efficient Remote Support video storage and retrieval] (https://docs.google.com/presentation/d/1s6hPTey_Io6pHKXVyL2HjT6fy4xf-CgNCyTM-haO-80/edit?usp=sharing)</b> <br>